-Crude oil, natural gas, and natural gas condensate can contain minor amounts of sulfur, nitrogen, and oxygen containing organic compounds as well as trace amounts of heavy metals like mercury, arsenic, nickel, and vanadium.
+Crude oil, natural gas and natural gas condensate can contain minor amounts of sulfur, nitrogen and oxygen containing organic compounds as well as trace amounts of heavy metals like mercury, arsenic, nickel, and vanadium.
 Composition can vary depending on the source of crude.

-Where is Crude Oil Coming From?
+Where is Bakken Oil Coming From?

-Light, sweet crude oil is being produced from fields in northwest North Dakota and northeast Montana in the United States, as well as Manitoba and Saskatchewan in Canada.
+Bakken oil is being produced from fields in northwest North Dakota and northeast Montana in the United States, as well as Manitoba and Saskatchewan in Canada.
 The map to the right reveals the area of production.
-The rapid increase in energy production from shale formations in the United States (from the production fields of North Dakota, Colorado, and Oklahoma) and diluted bitumen from Canada during the past decade has greatly affected the number of rail shipments of crude oil to Region III.

-This oil is drawn from the formation through a process known as fracturing, or "fracking."
+Bakken oil is drawn from the formation through a process known as fracturing, or "fracking."